skysheng7/AI_bias_in_farming/README.md

     ```

     - **Helper Functions** (in "src/AI_representation_bias_in_farming"):**
     To maintain clean and modular code, I've packaged commonly used functions into a local Python package.
-This package has been pre-installed in the Docker environment as a dynamic version, meaning you can modify the source code and see changes reflected immediately without reinstallation.
+This package has been pre-installed in the Docker environment as a dynamic version, meaning you can modify the source code and see changes without reinstallation (sometimes you may need to close the project and reopen it to see changes).

 ### Project Cleanup